 In theory, your board will then be inflated to a max of 15 PSI within a couple of minutes.
 It all looked pretty promising at first.
 The board seemed to inflate at about the same speed you’d get with a manual pump.
 The pump was fairly loud and seemed to get pretty warm though.
 At about 10 PSI the hose completely came off.
 It looks like the glue that’s supposed to secure the piece connected to the pump melted.

-I checked out Amazon and it seems to be a very common issue.
-Tons and tons of people are having the exact same issue and Sevylor doesn’t seem to care or be able to fix it.
+I checked out Amazon, and it seems to be a very common issue.
+Tons and tons of people are having the same issue, and Sevylor doesn’t seem to care or be able to fix it.

 I’m going to return the pump and unfortunately, cannot recommend anyone buy it.
 It seems like all the bad reviews you read on Amazon are true.